aredn/documentation/arednGettingStarted/node_status.rst

 AREDN |trade| Alert Messages
 ----------------------------

 The AREDN |trade| development team has the ability to post messages which Internet-connected nodes will automatically retrieve once every 12 hours by default.
-There are two types of messages: broadcast messages intended for all nodes, and directed messages which are only retrieved by individual nodes.
+There are three types of messages: broadcast messages intended for all nodes, group messages selected by labels in advanced settings and directed messages which are only retrieved by individual nodes.
 Messages are displayed in a yellow banner on a node's webpages above the node name.
 Be aware that there is no guarantee of privacy for these messages, since anyone can view the message repository online.

 .. image:: _images/aam-display.png
    :alt: AAM Display